Sillelien/jess-builder/README.md

 ## Jess

-Jess is a bit smaller and has had more removed.
-Don't use this for anything that needs packages adding.
+Jess is a lot smaller and has had more removed.
+Don't use this for anything that needs packages adding, in fact don't really use this as a base image unless you are adding your own binaries to it because so much has been stripped out.

 Always use a tagged version such as: